Mount Wilson Observatory – Mount Wilson

 The telescope is today the largest telescope in the world made exclusively available for public viewing.

 To get to our next destination, we walked across the “Bridge To The Stars.”
 It seems Hale would not allow his astronomers to eat in the telescope domes, so this footbridge connects the 100-inch telescope dome to the “Galley,” where they could cook up a midnight meal.
 It’s also the bridge that Einstein walked across (yes, he survived “The Bucket” ride) on January 29, 1931, to see the telescope in person.

 Our final telescope on the tour was the famous 100-inch Hooker Reflecting Telescope, which Edwin Hubble (yep, that Hubble) used to discover the expanding universe.
-These findings run backwards led to the Big Bang Theory and an eventual hit CBS Show (I might be confused again).
+These findings run backward led to the Big Bang Theory and a hit CBS Show (I might be confused again).

 John Hooker was an L.A .businessman who Hale convinced to fund $45 thousand for the casting of the 100” lens from France.
 I told you Hale was good at this.

 Numerous attempts were made in France at pouring this lens, but it still had air bubbles trapped inside.
 Ritchie configured and polished the lens in 1917, and some think the air bubbles actually helped with viewing.
 The first viewing was a disaster with six images showing.
 There was some thought that it was distortion from the heat as the roof had been open during the day.
 Unable to sleep, Hale came back at 3 a.m., and only one image could be seen.
 Whew!